Cider club

 Click the button below to visit our Cider Club store.
 Select three ciders from the choices there, and we’ll include them with your shipment.
 Please only select three ciders—additional ciders will be excluded from the shipment.

-If no selection is made by December 15th, we’ll pick them for you.
+If no selection is made by June 15th, we’ll pick them for you.
 (Don’t worry, they’ll be good ones!)

-Boxes will ship on or before December 15th, or as soon as your card on file is processed on its reoccurring subscription charge date if it normally falls thereafter.
+Boxes will ship on or before June 15th, or as soon as your card on file is processed on its reoccurring subscription charge date if it normally falls thereafter.